Subscribe

 Requirements elicitation

 At this stage, you establish a clear product vision.
-You also think over the strategic aspects of bringing this vision to life.
-For that, you do the following steps:
+You also think about the strategic aspects of bringing this vision to life.
+For that, you take the following steps:

 Identify key stakeholders and business context